PRINCIPLES OF RADIOCHEMISTRY - 2023/4

 - Open-book examination (4h, 80%) – Learning outcomes 1, 2, 3, 4 & 5.

-During the closed-book exam students will need to demonstrate their understanding of the fundamentals of radiochemistry and the measurement of radioactivity as well as be able to complete calculations and demonstrate good knowledge of data handling, evaluation of uncertainty and counting statistics.
+During the examination students will need to demonstrate their understanding of the fundamentals of radiochemistry and the measurement of radioactivity as well as be able to complete calculations and demonstrate good knowledge of data handling, evaluation of uncertainty and counting statistics.

-- Evaluation of laboratory experimental reports (coursework, total 20%) - Learning outcomes 2, 3 & 5.
+- Evaluation of laboratory experimental reports (total 20%) - Learning outcomes 2, 3 & 5.

-All the students will receive individual written feedback on their coursework (laboratory reports).
-During the tutorials, students will be provided with more opportunities to improve in their calculation and problem-solving skills by presenting a variety of numerical problems and case studies, and students will discuss their work in small groups and will receive feedback from lecturers.
+All the students will receive individual written feedback on their coursework (laboratory reports) and formative assessment during laboratory sessions.
+During the tutorials, students will be provided with more opportunities for formative assessment to improve in their calculation and problem-solving skills by presenting a variety of numerical problems and case studies, and students will discuss their work in small groups and will receive feedback from lecturers.

 - Develop a thorough understanding of nuclear stability and the mechanisms of radioactive decay